Bertha Vazquez

 Bertha Vazquez is an American educator.
-She retired from classroom teaching in 2023 and became the Director of Education for the Center for Inquiry.
+She retired from classroom teaching in 2023, and she became the Director of Education for the Center for Inquiry.
 Vazquez was appointed a Committee for Skeptical Inquiry fellow in 2020, and received the 2023 Friend of Darwin award from the National Center for Science Education (NCSE).

 Early life and education

 She obtained an undergraduate degree in biology from the University of Miami and a master's in science education from Florida International University.